Skip to main content

-Absence comes in all shapes and sizes – and it can last anything from a few days to a number of months.
+Absence comes in all shapes and sizes – and it can last anything from a few days to several months.
 The Bradford factor is a great way of measuring the level of absenteeism in your workplace.

 The term is believed to have been coined due to its supposed connection with research undertaken by the Bradford University School of Management.